AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 You should only consider to include experiences when the following is applicable:

-* The content on the site is drive by a URL only.
+* The content on the site is driven by a URL only.
 * The pages on the site must be reproducible using the page URL.

 To include Experiences in a new or not implemented configuration: